Halesworth railway station: Services

-On Sundays frequency reduces to one train every two hours in each direction.
 Trains direct to and from London Liverpool Street were withdrawn in 2010.

 One weekday early-morning train is extended through to Harwich International and there is a return from there in the evening.

 Southwold Railway

 From 1879 to 1929 Halesworth was also the western terminus of the 3 ft (914 mm) gauge Southwold Railway which ran to Southwold.

 The terminus was located alongside the main railway station, allowing cross-platform interchange of passengers and having transfer sheds for the exchange of goods between the narrow gauge wagons of the Southwold Railway and the standard gauge wagons used on the main line.

 In 1933 a siding was laid to serve the dairy (the big building in the picture) and milk tanks ran from Halesworth to Ilford (London) on a daily basis.
 The dairy closed on 30 April 1968 although rail traffic may have ceased before that date.